fayedraza/Algorithms/README.md

 __Best Case and Worst Case__

 **Best Case:** Best case applies to an array that is already sorted from the least to the greatest.
-We still go through the array for each element which is why the runtime is still O(n^2).
+We still go each element for every array run which is why the runtime is still O(n^2).

     Big O Notation: O(n^2)